angular/angular/docs/PR_REVIEW.md

 ## Tools

-A better way to do code review of the PR is to do it in your IDE.
+A better way to do a code-review of a PR is to do it in your IDE.
-Here are two scripts which allow you to perform the review and changes.
+Here are two scripts which allow you to perform the review and create local changes which can be appended to the PR.

 ### 1. Loading PR

-Run this command to load the changes into your current repository
+Run this command to load the changes into your local repository where your IDE is running.

 ```
 $ ./scripts/github/review-pr 24623
 ```